superfluid-finance/protocol-monorepo/packages/js-sdk/src/batchCall.md

 ## SUPERFLUID_CALL_AGREEMENT

 To call an agreement, provide the `agreementType` ("CFA" or "IDA"), `method`, and `arguments`.
-Use the docs for Constant Flow Agreement (TODO LINK) and Instant Distribution Agreement (TODO LINK) to check the proper order for the arguments.
+Use the docs for Constant Flow Agreement (TODO LINK) and Instant Distribution Agreement (TODO LINK) to see the proper order for the arguments.

 ```js
 await sf.batchCall([